 The Group benefits from its scale and diversity.
-The Group's portfolio of diversified industrial assets comprises around 150 mining and metallurgical sites and oil production assets.
+The Group's portfolio of diversified industrial assets comprises 58 mining, metallurgical and oil production assets.
 The Group's growth prospects are underpinned by a significant industrial base, which, in turn, enhances marketing opportunities.
 The Group produces and markets a diverse range of metals and minerals, including copper, cobalt, zinc, nickel and ferroalloys, and also markets aluminium/alumina and iron ore from third parties.
 With regard to energy products, the Group is a large producer and marketer of coal, with mines in Australia, South Africa and Colombia, while its oil business is one of the leading marketers of crude oil, refined products and natural gas.